 PA-SHARE Data Quality

-The Pennsylvania Historic and Archaeological Resource Exchange (PA-SHARE) includes a map-based inventory of the historic resources, archaeological sites, surveys, historical markers, and program-related information stored in the files of the Pennsylvania State Historic Preservation Office (PA SHPO).
-PA-SHARE is the PA SHPO's chief storehouse of information and includes an ever-expanding number of digital records.
-The Pennsylvania Historical and Museum Commission (PHMC) has been collecting information concerning historic places and archaeological sites for the greater part of a century.
-Data gathered in PA-SHARE enables the PA SHPO to fulfill its responsibilities most effectively and efficiently as well as prioritize actions to assist partners and the public in achieving preservation outcomes.
+PA-SHARE is Pennsylvania’s State Historic & Archaeological Resource Exchange.
+Launched in 2021, it is an integrated web-based project management and cultural resources Geographic Information System (GIS).
+PA-SHARE includes a map-based inventory of the historic resources, archaeological sites, surveys, historical markers, and project-related information collected by the Pennsylvania State Historic Preservation Office (PA SHPO).
+PA-SHARE is the PA SHPO's chief storehouse of information and has replaced PA SHPO’s paper-based programs and file room.
+Data gathered in PA-SHARE enables the PA SHPO to fulfill its federal and state responsibilities most effectively and efficiently as well as prioritize actions to assist partners and the public in achieving preservation outcomes.

 Archaeological Sites

-Archaeological sites are added to the Pennsylvania Archaeological Site Survey (PASS) whenever site forms are received from any source.
+Archaeological sites are added to the Pennsylvania Archaeological Site Survey (PASS) whenever site information is received from any source.
 There has not been a full systematic archaeological survey of the Commonwealth.
 Environmental data for archaeological sites are often extrapolated from maps.
 Locations are not field verified by SHPO personnel prior to inclusion.
 Site information frequently reflects only the initial investigation of the site.
-Information from subsequent excavations is added when provided, but many researchers do not submit updated forms.
+Information from subsequent excavations is added when provided, but many researchers do not submit updated information.

-To be included in PA-SHARE, sites must meet our Site Identification Criteria and will be assigned a Smithsonian trinomial, which we call a PASS number, formatted as 36XX0000 where 36 represents Pennsylvania, the two-letter code is the county designation, and the four numbers represent the sequence number of the site within the county.
-Isolated finds and non-site collections are designated by 36XX/000.
+To be included in PA-SHARE, sites must meet PHMC’s Site Identification Criteria and will be assigned a Smithsonian trinomial, which PA SHPO refers to as a PASS number, formatted as 36XX0000 where 36 represents Pennsylvania, the two-letter code is the county designation, and the four numbers represent the sequence number of the site within the county.
+Legacy isolated finds and non-site collections are designated by 36XX/000.
 These are generally locations where individual diagnostics were found, or where materials were collected that do not meet the site criteria but were included in the curated collections from a project.
+Since the launch of PA-SHARE in 2021, pre-contact diagnostic isolated finds are assigned a standard trinomial.
+Non-site collections are no longer mapped or issued site numbers but continue to be curated by the State Museum of Pennsylvania.

 Statewide Pre‐Contact Probability Model